semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

       discovered-by: Ikwa L'equale
 ```

-The metadata are also displayed in Semgrep’s output if you’re running it with `--json`.
+The metadata are also displayed in Semgrep output if you’re running it with `--json`.
 Rules with `category: security` have additional metadata requirements.
 See [Including fields required by security category](/contributing/contributing-to-semgrep-rules-repository/#including-fields-required-by-security-category) for more information.

 ## `category`